astrorama/PHZ_NNPZ/doc/user_manual/reference_sample.md

 or the PDZ of an object.
 In this case, the members `sed` and `pdz` will be set to `None` accordingly.
 Note that because of the sequential way the data are stored in the file, after meeting the first missing SED or PDZ, it is guaranteed that all following will also be missing.
+The order of the iteration is guaranteed to be the same as the order of the IDs returned by the `getIds()` method.

 The second way to access the reference sample data is by using an objects ID as shown at the following example: